Taco Bell: Dollar Cravings

 On August 18, 2014, Taco Bell launched a new value menu called Dollar Cravings.
-Replacing the old Why Pay More menu, Dollar Cravings currently contains thirteen food items all priced at a United States dollar.
+Replacing the old Why Pay More menu, Dollar Cravings featured thirteen food items all priced at a United States dollar.

 It was renamed "Cravings Value Menu", when prices were increased on some of the items.
 In April 2019, they introduced a "loaded nacho taco" for a dollar.
+As of January 2024, the company featured 10 items.

 Discontinued menu items

-One of Taco Bell's original 1960s menu items was the Chiliburger, later known as the Bell Burger, then the Bell Beefer.
-This was a loose meat sandwich with taco-seasoned ground beef, shredded cheese and lettuce, diced onions and tomato with mild red sauce, served on a steamed hamburger bun.
-The sandwich was removed from the menu sometime in the late 1980s to keep a strictly Tex Mex-inspired line up.
+One of Taco Bell's original 1962 menu items was the Chiliburger, renamed the Bell Burger in 1969, then the Bell Beefer in 1979; this was a loose meat sandwich originally filled with taco-seasoned ground beef in mild red sauce with shredded lettuce and diced onion served on a steamed hamburger bun.
+Later, shredded cheese and diced tomato were added to the sandwich.
+Taco Bell discontinued the Bell Beefer around 1986 to maintain a more typical Tex-Mex-inspired menu.